iCepa/Tor.framework/README.md

 (or `Tor/GeoIP` - see below.)

-If you need to add it as a static framework, you will need to add it from a modified podspec:
+If you need to add it as a static library, you will need to add it from a modified podspec:

 ```ruby
 pod 'Tor', :podspec => 'https://raw.githubusercontent.com/iCepa/Tor.framework/v406.9.2/TorStatic.podspec'
 ```

+Currently static library support is unstable.
+You might encounter build issues.
+Every contribution to fix this is welcome!

 (or `Tor/GeoIP` - see below.)